cdktf/cdktf-provider-snowflake/docs/authenticationPolicy.java.md

 This parameter has no effect when SAML or OAUTH are not in the AUTHENTICATION_METHODS list.
 All values in the SECURITY_INTEGRATIONS list must be compatible with the values in the AUTHENTICATION_METHODS list.
 For example, if SECURITY_INTEGRATIONS contains a SAML security integration, and AUTHENTICATION_METHODS contains OAUTH, then you cannot create the authentication policy.
 To allow all security integrations use ALL as parameter.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/authentication_policy#security_integrations AuthenticationPolicy#security_integrations}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/authentication_policy#security_integrations AuthenticationPolicy#security_integrations}

+---

+##### `timeouts`<sup>Optional</sup> <a name="timeouts" id="@cdktf/provider-snowflake.authenticationPolicy.AuthenticationPolicy.Initializer.parameter.timeouts"></a>

+- *Type:* <a href="#@cdktf/provider-snowflake.authenticationPolicy.AuthenticationPolicyTimeouts">AuthenticationPolicyTimeouts</a>

+timeouts block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/authentication_policy#timeouts AuthenticationPolicy#timeouts}

 ---